LOADING ...

 I millions for the record companies,

-I made millions for movie companies, now I make millions for us
+I made millions for these companies, now I make millions for us

 And through your different of success